slimani-dev/commita/README.md

-# gitcomm
+# Commita

-gitcomm is a powerful CLI tool that enhances your Git workflow by providing intelligent commit message suggestions, streamlined status checks, and easy branch management.
-Leveraging the Ollama AI model, gitcomm offers context-aware commit message recommendations based on your changes.
+Commita is a powerful CLI tool that enhances your Git workflow by providing intelligent commit message suggestions, streamlined status checks, and easy branch management.
+Leveraging the Ollama AI model, commita offers context-aware commit message recommendations based on your changes.

 ## Features